Blued Trees is a project that challenges ecocide.

 Background

-The Blued Trees Opera is based on a previous project by Aviva Rahmani called Blued Trees Symphony which began in 2015.
+The Blued Trees, An Opera is based on a previous project by Aviva Rahmani called Blued Trees Symphony which began in 2015.

 The project has received support from the Pollock Krasner Foundation.